steveanthonyiam/BlockchainCourses/Solidity/Chapter 3 - Variables, Constant and immutable/index.md

 >
 > source : https://docs.soliditylang.org/en/v0.6.5/contracts.html#constant-and-immutable-state-variables

-So to be clear, you can't change the value of constant and for immutable, you can do it in the contructor if you want.
+So to be clear, you can't change the value of constant.
+For immutable, you can do it in the contructor if you want.

 Alright, let's see on remix.